VRBL Basic Concepts

 Standard Values and attributes

-Some countries and formats require
+Some countries and formats require specific values.
+For example Germany B2G: Standard Values.

-VRBL Introduction
+VRBL

 The Vertex Universal Standard (VRBL) is the business language format for the Documents that you send to Vertex e-Invoicing.
 VRBL is based on Universal Business Language (UBL).
 All inbound Documents must be sent in VRBL.

-The VRBL Reference Guide describes the components, including Receivers, Attributes, Example Documents, Country Specific Configurations, Elements, and Extensions.
+The VRBL Reference Guide describes the components, including Receivers, Attributes, Example Documents, Country Specific Configurations, elements, and Extensions.

 Some countries use only UBL and PEPPOL with no extensions, like Belgium.
 Some countries, like Italy, use their own format.
 These details are provided in the country's overview topic, for example, Italy: Overview.
 A list of the formats used by all supported countries is provided in the Supported Countries topic.

 VRBL is based on UBL and it can also be configured to be compatible with PEPPOL and EN 16931, as well as other country specific formats.
+More information is provided in the VRBL Formats and Compatibility.

 How VRBL is processed